gabrielhazeredo/nlp-test-neoway/docs/project_specification.md

 * gathering information regarding relevant datasets and features to the problem,
 * upstream communication and agreement on requisites.

-## Checklist
-> Mark which tasks have been performed.

-- [ ] **Summary**: all major specs are defined including success criteria, scope, etc.
-- [ ] **Output specification**: the output format, metadata and indexation have been defined and agreed upon.
-- [ ] **Solution architecture**: a viable and minimal architecture for the final solution has been provided and agreed upon.
-- [ ] **Limitations and risks**: a list with the main limitations and risks associated to the project has been provided.
-- [ ] **Related resources**: lists with related datasets, features and past projects have been given.
-- [ ] **Peer-review**: you discussed and brainstormed with colleagues the outlined specifications.
-- [ ] **Acceptance**: these specifications have been accepted by the Data and Product directors.
-State names and date.

 ## Summary
 > The table below summarizes the key requirements for the project.